 – Tools For trading size, profits, and loses –

 I typically trade option spreads on stocks that are between $30 and $100 because the premiums are what I am willing to pay.
 Yes, this limits what I can make, but it also limits what I can lose.
-These must be liquid. in other words, they must have a high volume so I can get in and out of a trade when I need to.
-Also, I want to find the spreads are not that large.
+These trades must be liquid. in other words, they must have a high volume so I can get in and out of a trade when I need to.
+Also, liquid stocks do not have wide option spreads.

 Once I narrow down the stocks that meet my trading criteria, I run them through an option strategy builder or analyzer to determine what my probabilities are in terms of profits versus losses.

 Most brokers have these tools built-in.
 I can set the size of my trade in terms of dollars.
 Both my Etrade and Tastyworks accounts have these tools.
-It really is a time saver.
+It really is a time saver and a must.
 You can also find free option analysis tools online.

 It is not necessary you use these tools, but they will also give you a fair idea of your profit/loss potential.
 You can just skip this step and go to the next step or skip them altogether.
 The main reason I use my broker’s tool is that it automatically and quickly calculates the best strategies that have the highest probability to win.

-I am a visual person and optionsprofitcalculator.com is one of the best tools if you want to visualize your potential profit or loss.
+I am a visual person and also find that optionsprofitcalculator.com is a good tool if you want to visualize your potential profit or loss.
 This is not perfect since it uses the Black-Scholes model which pertains to European Options, but it gives a reasonable representation of what my outcome may look like.
 The model also does not take into account volatility.
 It does, however, give an idea of the time decay of options.
 At the moment this is a free service.